antaresproject/docs/docs/services/assets.md

 In the fourth line, you can notice that the '`APP.modules.mod` attribute is assigned to the `mod` local variable.
 This is the way in which all the relations with other modules should be defined.
 Afterwards, only the local variables should be used in the further part of the module.
 Thanks to this, the users are informed about which functionalities are required for the proper operation of the module.
 Furthermore, the use of local variables is always faster than the use of global variables and especially global variables' attributes (as in this case).

-Once you have all the required modules of your application, you are ready to use them, but first - scripts' declaration:
+Once you have all the required modules of your application, you are ready to use them.
+But first a look at the scripts' declaration:

 ```html
 <script src="/Scripts/init.js"></script>